Hardcoreprawn/architecture/input/posts/solutions/business-data-and-how-to-manage-it.md

 ### Identify & Evaluate Data Sources

 Where do we get this data from?
 Where was it created or first used?
 How can we trust that it is correct?
 These are all critical questions to ask on our journey.
-The next step is to identify where our Master Data comes from and whether that is a system of record.
+The next step is to identify where our Core Business Data comes from and whether that is a system of record.

 Identifying the right place to collect different data items is crucial as it lets us integrate or populate data as soon as possible in the lifecycle.
 Having a clear lineage for each entity increases the ability to diagnose issues with data and ensures data is more accurate and trustworthy.